Skip to main content

 driftless context graph auth-flow # BFS graph from a topic, terminal output

-The dashboard renders the full interactive graph with React Flow.
+The dashboard renders the full interactive graph.
 Nodes are topics, edges are typed relations.
-Click any node to see its full context, anchors, and coverage.
+Click any node to see its full context and anchors.